SovereignCloudStack/website/source/About/index.en.md

 SCS thus intends to make it a lot easier to provide sovereign infrastructure.
 As such it has been included in the Gaia-X effort.
-Historically, it was a subworking group in the architecture working group in workstream 2 -- it is today an (Open) Work Package connected to the Provider Working Group of the Technical Committee of the Gaia-X AISBL.
+Historically, it was a sub working group in the software and architecture working group in workstream 2 -- it is today an (Open) Work Package connected to the Provider Working Group of the Technical Committee of the Gaia-X AISBL.